mrazjava/booklink-backend/README.md

 ```
 See sandbox for details on how to run off a local image.

+## Sandbox
+It is possible to run against [sandbox](https://github.com/mrazjava/booklink#sandbox) local database, in which case
+`APP_BE_DB_URL` must be overriden.
+It's also helpful to compare sandbox staging database to actively developed
+(latest) database version in order to compare schemas, etc.

 ## DB GUI
 There are number of graphical tools available to administer the database.
 Here are mentioned ones used for booklink development.